 What are the Benefits of Gamification in eLearning?

-eLearning has adopted Gamification for training because of its tremendous benefits to engage learners and enhance their learning ability.
+eLearning has adopted Gamification for training because of its tremendous benefits to engaging learners and enhancing their learning ability.

 Stimulate Competition